 If all 8 cost reduction strategies are implemented, the cost savings will be much greater than appeared possible through offshoring.

-However, when measured on a total cost basis, manufacturing offshore for sale in the U.S. rarely results in a net cost savings, considering differences in labor efficiency and all the costs of shipping, quality, inventory, communications, travel, training, transferring products, support, and complete sets of equipment needed for any manufacture.
+However, when measured on a total cost basis, manufacturing offshore for sale in the U.S. rarely results in a net cost savings, considering differences in labor efficiency and all the costs of shipping, lower quality, inventory, communications, travel, training, transferring products, support, and complete sets of equipment needed for any manufacture.
 Further, offshore manufacturing compromises 5 out of the 8 cost reduction strategies presented on the home page: Half Cost Product Strategy.

-Nokia builds most of its phones in its own factories in the U.S., Germany, and at its headquarters in Finland, where average wages are 30 times more than those in A low-cost@ regions.
+Nokia built most of its phones in its own factories in the U.S., Germany, and at its headquarters in Finland, where average wages are 30 times more than those in A low-cost@ regions.
 And yet, in 2003, its production costs have declined to an average of $114 per handset, compared to Motorola= s $131.
 Nokia can manufacture its low-end handsets in these A expensive locations@ for only $70, matching the best of the Asian manufactures.1 This is because, despite the higher labor costs, the total cost is less for reasons that will be discussed for the rest of this article.

 The following discussion addresses issues affecting companies